kalnikos/Pap-Smear-Classification/README.md

 ![cor](https://user-images.githubusercontent.com/66875726/97926634-21763300-1d6c-11eb-91ff-4ba6dbc76721.png

-Yes I know is a little bit chaotic, many features but after I used the Univariate Feature Selection method I have to manage 15 features.
+Yes I know is a little bit chaotic, many features but after I used the Univariate Feature Selection method and I have to manage 15 features.

 ![Χωρίς τίτλο](https://user-images.githubusercontent.com/66875726/97927626-04426400-1d6e-11eb-93c0-4b0e1c55659e.png)

+After these steps I implemented two Unsupervised techniques in order to determine the number of the classes that I could split the data.
+I started with a Hierarchical algorithm and below is the dendrogram of the algorithm.